 Comprehensive health and physical education programming are critical components of a well-rounded education.
 As the world continues to experience complex health challenges, a comprehensive approach to support the development of healthy students remains a key need today and into the future.
 This Framework provides a pathway for and continues to encourage all schools to implement educational programming and strategies that enhance students’ mental, emotional, and physical health while recognizing the critical role of school climate and culture on student outcomes.
 This is achieved through the development of self-efficacy in health- and movement-related skills and knowledge at the student level, and through policies and practices at the school and district level.

 This involves all staff working to address student well-being, such as building social and emotional competencies or managing stress, as well as teaching of skills and information necessary for students to strive to improve health outcomes and health-related behaviors for themselves and in their communities.
-Staff most directly involved in Comprehensive Health and Physical Education programs likely includes physical educators, health educators, school nurses, school psychologists and counselors, and school resource officers, among others.
+Staff most directly involved in Comprehensive Health and Physical Education programs includes physical educators and health educators, as well as school nurses, school psychologists and counselors, among others.

 The 2023 Framework reflects several key developments and shifts in the fields of comprehensive health and physical education.
 These shifts are necessary for student success into the future and include: